Odama: Development

-Odama was developed by Vivarium Inc. and chiefly designed by Yoot Saito, the creator of Seaman for the Dreamcast.
+Odama was developed by Vivarium and chiefly designed by Yoot Saito, the creator of Seaman for the Dreamcast.
+The actual development was outsourced to Studiofake, a company that is uncredited for its work save for director Keiji Okayasu.
 According to Nintendo producer Shigeru Miyamoto, the publisher was initially taken aback by the game's curious mix of pinball and real-time tactics and Saito's initial pitch, "I want to make a pinball game set in feudal Japan."
 However, Saito eventually convinced them after creating a demo of the game.

 Odama debuted at the Electronic Entertainment Expo (E3) in 2004.
 This version of the game showcased the use of the DK Bongos, which allowed a second player to raise troop morale and distract enemy troops by repeatedly beating the drums.
 However, this feature was absent from its E3 showing the next year and dropped prior to the game's release.

 Reception

-The game received "mixed" reviews according to video game review aggregator Metacritic.
+The game received "mixed" reviews according to video game review aggregator website Metacritic.
 In Japan, Famitsu gave it a score of three eights and one seven for a total of 31 out of 40.